bdjohnson529/opencv_scripts/README.md

 # Programs:

 ## Camera Calibration
 The C++ program is not maintained.
-Likely the CMakeLists needs to be modified, and the OpenCV C++ package needs to be installed for the code to work. [`install.sh`](install.sh) will install OpenCV on your computer.
+Likely the CMakeLists needs to be modified, and the OpenCV C++ package needs to be installed for the code to work.
 Once CMake has been set up, the program can be built with g++ or another compiler.
 ```
 $g++ -ggdb camera_calibration.cpp -o camera_calibration `pkg-config --cflags --libs opencv`
 ```